dnoguerol-goog/article-generator/README.md

 It is comprised of two microservices: `analyze-article-text` and `create-article-object`.

-The goal of the demo is to facilitate demonstration a number of capabilities:
+The goal of the demo is to facilitate demonstration of a number of capabilities:

 1. Two containerized microservices written in different languages that can be deployed to [Anthos Service Mesh](https://cloud.google.com/anthos/service-mesh) (ASM) or [Cloud Run](https://cloud.google.com/run).
 1. Demonstrate interaction between microservices as either synchronous HTTP or asynchronous Pub/Sub.
-1. Demonstrate traffic shaping, blue-green deployments, etc.
+1. Demonstrate traffic shaping to support blue-green deployments, canaries, etc.
 1. For ASM deployment, demonstrate fault injection and multiple service versions.
-1. For Cloud Run deployment, demonstrate [Events for Cloud Run](https://cloud.google.com/run/docs/quickstarts/events).
+1. For Cloud Run deployment, demonstrate [Events for Cloud Run](https://cloud.google.com/run/docs/quickstarts/events) and multiple service revisions.
 1. Demonstrate distributed tracing between the two microservices.

 ## Caveat